bhavika1290/caseStudySol/README.md

 * Desktop/Tablet: Map + time-series panel.
 * Mobile: Only the SVG map is visible to ensure clarity and usability.

+### 6. Backend

+* It has only one take of calling to llm to get the ai suggestions

 ## Design Choices & Rationale

 ### Responsive Layout